Janie Jones

-Marion Mitchell (born 1941), better known by her stage name Janie Jones, is a former English singer.
-She became renowned for holding sex parties at her home during the 1970s, and was jailed for her involvement in 'controlling prostitutes'.
-She first achieved notoriety in August 1964, when she attended the film premiere of London in the Raw, wearing a topless dress.
+Marion Mitchell (born 1941), better known by her stage name Janie Jones, is an English former singer.
+She achieved notoriety in August 1964, when she attended the film premiere of London in the Raw wearing a topless dress.
+She became renowned for holding sex parties at her home during the 1970s, and was jailed for her involvement in "controlling prostitutes".

-Early life
+Early career

 Marion Mitchell was born in 1941 in Seaham, County Durham.

-Career

 Jones began her show-business career as a cabaret artist in late 1950s London.
 She performed first at the Windmill Theatre, and later in clubs in Mayfair and elsewhere in London.
 Her sister Valerie Mitchell later released a single called The Windmill Girls, the theme tune of the 1966 film Secrets of a Windmill Girl.

-She began recording songs and embarked on another career as a pop singer in the 1960s, her greatest success coming in 1966 with the novelty song "Witches Brew", which was her first single and peaked at number 46 in the UK Singles Chart.
+She began recording songs and embarked on another career as a pop singer in the 1960s, her greatest success coming in 1966 with the novelty song "Witches Brew", which was her first single reached number 46 in the UK singles chart.
 Subsequent releases failed to have any impact in the UK chart, but were all collected and released on the compilation album, We're in Love with the World of Janie Jones, in 1997.
 At the height of her fame as a singer, Jones appeared on various television programmes, including Thank Your Lucky Stars and Mike and Bernie's Show.